Code-Institute-Submissions/overlay-test/README.md

 ### Performance Testing
 Tested on the Developer Tools Lighthouse.

+***

 ### Testing User Stories

-* Doing research on visual stress either for themselves of for a family member - users can find some basic information about visual stress on the main homepage and further links on the resources page
+* *Doing research on visual stress either for themselves of for a family member* - users can find some basic information about visual stress on the main homepage and further links on the resources page
-* Experiencing symptoms of visual stress and want to test themselves / child - users can test for signs of visual stress using the test.
+* *Experiencing symptoms of visual stress and want to test themselves / child*- users can test for signs of visual stress using the test.
-* Trying to find out if using an overlay may increase their reading speed - users can select different colours overlays to see if they make a difference to their reading speed.
+* *Trying to find out if using an overlay may increase their reading speed* - users can select different colours overlays to see if they make a difference to their reading speed.

-#### What a user may want
+What a user may have wanted

-* A way to check different coloured overlays  - using buttons above the test
+* *A way to check different coloured overlays*  - using buttons above the test
-* A way to record down scores - build into the table as the test is carried out
+* *A way to record down scores* - build into the table as the test is carried out
-* Information about places that offer additional services - more information on the resources page and sign posted in the advise columns at the bottom of the page
+* *Information about places that offer additional services* - more information on the resources page and sign posted in the advise columns at the bottom of the page
-* A way to receive their results - an email is sent to the user when fields filled out.
+* *A way to receive their results* - an email is sent to the user when fields filled out.
-* Information about what their results mean  - adivse in the columns at the bottom of the page
+* *Information about what their results mean*  - adivse in the columns at the bottom of the page
-* To be able to buy overlays - not through the website but links provided in resources, could be a future feature.
+* *To be able to buy overlays* - not through the website but links provided in resources, could be a future feature.
-* A way to contact the the company to ask further questions - contact info supplied at the bottom of the page.
+* *A way to contact the the company to ask further questions* - contact info supplied in the footer

 ***